AdobeDocs/document-cloud-learn.en/help/labsummit/fillsign.md

 ---
-title: Getting Sh*t Done with Acrobat DC
+title: Getting Sh*t Done with Adobe Document Cloud
-description: Learn some tricks and tips for using Acrobat DC
+description: Learn some tricks and tips for using Adobe Document Cloud
 sub-product: Fill and Sign
 ---